T-Py-T/Full-Jenkins-CICD-Java-WebApp/README.md

 # Java-Blogging-App (DevOps Demo)

+[!HINT] This project is a simple java web app that allows users to post their thoughts and blog digitally.
+Its mostly used to prove that the pipeline is working.

 This DevOps project employs a comprehensive CI/CD pipeline to automate the development and deployment process.
 The architecture emphasizes security, performance, and reliability, integrating industry-leading tools and practices.

 ## My DevOps Scripting Examples